 escape += transformed_term; performed in each of these loop iterations.

-In a raymarching context, or any collision based method, it becomes important to control this variable's state's lifetime.
+In a raymarching context, or any collision based method, it becomes important to control this variable's state during its lifetime.
 My raymarcher, for example, uses the distance estimator function potentially many times on the way to determining the first hit, far more times while traversing to the various light locations, and again when evaluating the positions for the ambient occlusion term.
 As more and more of these types of evaluations are executed, the more and more skewed the resulting value of

 escape will become, with what will become strange artifacts resembling shadows, edge glows, and other strange behavior.
 It becomes important to reset the value for the escape index term at the beginning of each evaluation.
 The easiest way is to reset it to some minimum or maximum value at the beginning of each run of the distance estimator function, so that the escape variable only contains the result from one evaluation of the distance estimator function.
 Evaluated at the hit location, this is a good representation of what the color should be there.